mbuesch/httun/README.md

 httun provides some server side block- and allow-list based filtering to mitigate this risk.
 But it has the advantage that it's easier to set up.

-This powerful tool comes with great benefits if used correctly and risks if used incorrectly.
+This powerful tool comes with great benefits if used correctly and it comes with risks if used incorrectly.
 Like with any other tunnelling/VPN tool.
 Please read the httun documentation to understand both the potential and the risk of httun tunnelling.